chrisdurfee/base-update/readme.md

 This is an example app for the Base Framework.
 It is a simple, single page application that demonstrates the framework's capabilities.
 The app is a good starting point for creating your own application.

-Here is the link to the example app: [Next App Shell](https://chrisdurfee.github.io/base-update/)
+Here is the link to the example app: [App Example](https://chrisdurfee.github.io/base-update/)

 ## Layouts